sensu/uchiwa-web/README.md

 # Uchiwa

-*Uchiwa* is a simple dashboard for the Sensu monitoring framework, built with Go and AngularJS.
+*Uchiwa* is a simple yet effective open-source dashboard for the Sensu monitoring framework.

 This repository contains the web frontend, written in AngularJS.
 See [uchiwa](https://github.com/sensu/uchiwa) for Go backend.